 Like many students, I pursued four degree programs while working full time.
 My passion is teaching.
 I have over thirty years of teaching graduate and undergraduate business classes.
-My other interests are family and travel.
-I have had an opportunity to work and travel to 171 countries.
+I have had the opportunity to work and travel to 193 countries.